 A shredder will come in handy for your projects.
 This will make your material smaller for easier storage as you go along, and there are inexpensive gas or electric shredders available, especially if you shop online.

-If you do decide to get a machine, I’d recommend spending a little more on a product with a little more power than you think you will need (trust me – you will use it) and purchase something that will last a while such as this Earthquake Chipper/Shredder.
+If you do decide to get a machine, I’d recommend spending a little more on a product with a little more power than you think you will need (trust me – you will use it).

 Then make sure you have lots of bags and bins to store your composted material.
 You will probably want a large pail in the kitchen specifically for organic waste.
 Make sure the pail has a tight lid to keep out animals and bugs.